John Stockton: Post-retirement activities

 Following his retirement, Stockton moved back to his hometown Spokane.
-He started coaching in youth teams, being "an assistant on seven or eight teams at once" in 2003.
+He started coaching youth teams, serving as "an assistant on seven or eight teams at once" in 2003.
 The Jazz also invited Stockton to train both Deron Williams and Trey Burke.
 Stockton also became involved in various businesses including construction projects.

 In 2013, Stockton released an autobiography entitled Assisted.
-The book was written with the assistance of his junior high school coach, Kerry L. Pickett.
+The book was written with the help of his junior high school coach, Kerry L. Pickett.
 Karl Malone wrote the foreword.
 Stockton was on the Jazz's long list of coaching candidates to replace Tyrone Corbin before the selection of Quin Snyder.

 On October 28, 2015, Stockton joined Montana State University's women's basketball program as an assistant coach to replace Kellee Barney.
 Barney left the program to pursue a career in business, and Stockton had previously coached four of the players on the MSU women's team when they played for teams in Amateur Athletic Union leagues.

 In 2021, Stockton appeared in a video series titled "V-Revealed, COVID Edition," raising doubt about the COVID-19 pandemic and warning against vaccines.
 Stockton said he had done a "significant amount of research" and determined, "This isn't a virus cheating us of these opportunities.
 It's the guys making decisions saying, 'No, no, we're too scared.
 We're going to shut everything down.
-He made the claim that "hundreds" of athletes had died due to receiving a COVID vaccine, which was found by PolitiFact to be a false statement.
+He made the claim that "hundreds" of athletes had died due to receiving a COVID vaccine.
 In January 2022, Gonzaga suspended his season tickets because of his refusal to comply with the university's mask mandate.

-In 2024, Stockton co-founded, with Ken Ruettgers, retired NFL tackle for the Green Bay Packers, the organization Voices for Medical Freedom, which is publicly described as a community of influencers - "athletes, musicians, entertainers, actors, scientists, leading business people, and elite military personnel," and has been a host with the Voices for Medical Freedom Video Podcast.
+In 2024, Stockton and Ken Ruettgers, a retired NFL tackle who played for the Green Bay Packers, founded Voices for Medical Freedom.